NCVirtual-Coding-Club/serverless/Week One/lesson-three.md

 ---
 # Week 1: Building our first function

-Week 1 Step 2 ⬤⬤⬤◯ | 🕐 Estimated completion: 35-45 minutes
+Week 1 Step 3 ⬤⬤⬤◯ | 🕐 Estimated completion: 35-45 minutes

-# Building our first function ⚡[HackerVoice]

 > Managing a server is pretty complicated.
 As a student, mastering serverless functions can help you to build projects that solve real-world problems by integrating APIs, constructing user interfaces, and analysing data without worrying about managing servers.
 >